turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 * We use the `var` keyword here to tell the computer that in this following bit of code, we are going to declare a variable.
 We have to declare variables before we use them

+^ KEYWORDS are special, reserved words in the language.
+Every programming language has them.
+We can't use them for any other purpose (variable or function or class name), only if it's in a string.
+Xcode is helpful because it shows all keywords in pink.
+If you tried to write this without the keyword `var` Xcode will throw an error!

 ---

 # Variables